jjindrich/jjazure-training-az900/README.md

 ### Publish web

-There are different options how to publish web to internet
+There are different options how to [publish web to internet](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-lb-with-azure-app-delivery-suite)

 - Azure LoadBalancer - L4 load balancer
 - Azure Application Gateway - L7 HTTP/HTTPS loadbalancer
 - Azure FrontDoor - global HTTP/HTTPS loadbalancer

-Check website is running http://<your_lb_> from internet.
+Configure one of the solution and check website is running http://<your_lb_> from internet.

 *Hint: Remember to update NSG rule to allow HTTP traffic from Internet*